phoenixthrush/phoenixthrush.github.io/README.md

 Linux (Support for debian and arch based distros)

+DOES NOT WORK RIGHTNOW GONNA FIX IT THE COMING DAYS!
+DOES NOT WORK RIGHTNOW GONNA FIX IT THE COMING DAYS!
+DOES NOT WORK RIGHTNOW GONNA FIX IT THE COMING DAYS!

 Method 1: <br>
 <code> curl -sSL https://bit.ly/phoenixsploit-install > install && sudo chmod +x install && sudo python3 install </code>